 • You can purchase a reloadable debit card at many retail

-that you understand all terms before signing up for a card.
+understand all terms before signing up for a card.
+Make sure that

-Make sure that you can get the routing number and account number
+you can get the routing number and account number that will be

-either a checking account or a savings account.
-The account must be
+checking account or a savings account.
+The account must be with a

 Q. How do I sign up for direct deposit?